r-hub/sysreqsdb/README.md

 ```

 Some notes:
-* The `sysreqs` field can be a list, and its entries can be regular
+* The `sysreqs` field can be a string or array, and its entries can be fixed
-  expressions (when starting and ending with a forward slash).
+  strings or regular expressions (when starting and ending with a forward slash).
 [Example of a list `sysreqs` field](https://github.com/r-hub/sysreqsdb/blob/9c0acc932a11b1eb9f1600e27ca39a4d7deb0425/sysreqs/cairo.json#L3), [example of a `sysreqs` field with a regular expression](https://github.com/r-hub/sysreqsdb/blob/9c0acc932a11b1eb9f1600e27ca39a4d7deb0425/sysreqs/imagemagick.json#L3).
 * Not all platforms have the same information, For `DEB` based Linux
   flavours (Debian, Ubuntu, etc.) packages that can be installed via the
   host package manager are listed: [`DEB` line example](https://github.com/r-hub/sysreqsdb/blob/9c0acc932a11b1eb9f1600e27ca39a4d7deb0425/sysreqs/cmake.json#L5).
 For Windows, typically URLs that have